Cubic zirconia: Effects on the diamond market

-Cubic zirconia, as a diamond simulant and jewel competitor, can potentially reduce demand for conflict diamonds, and impact the controversy surrounding the rarity and value of diamonds.
+Cubic zirconia, as a diamond simulant and jewel competitor, can potentially reduce demand for conflict diamonds, and affect the controversy surrounding the rarity and value of diamonds.

 Regarding value, the paradigm that diamonds are costly due to their rarity and visual beauty has been replaced by an artificial rarity attributed to price-fixing practices of De Beers Company which held a monopoly on the market from the 1870s to early 2000s.
-The company pleaded guilty to these charges in an Ohio court in 13 July 2004.
-However, while De Beers has less market power, the price of diamonds continues to increase due to the demand in emerging markets such as India and China.
-The emergence of artificial stones such as cubic zirconia with optic properties similar to diamonds, could be an alternative for jewelry buyers given their lower price and noncontroversial history.
+The company pleaded guilty to these charges in an Ohio court on 13 July 2004.
+However, while De Beers has less market power, the price of diamonds continues to increase due to the demand in emerging markets, such as India and China.
+The emergence of artificial stones, such as cubic zirconia, with optic properties similar to diamonds could be an alternative for jewelry buyers given their lower price and noncontroversial history.

 An issue closely related to monopoly is the emergence of conflict diamonds.
 The Kimberley Process (KP) was established to deter the illicit trade of diamonds that fund civil wars in Angola and Sierra Leone.
 However, the KP is not as effective in decreasing the number of conflict diamonds reaching the European and American markets.
-Its definition does not include forced labor conditions or human right violations.
+Its definition does not include forced labor conditions or human rights violations.
 A 2015 study from the Enough Project, showed that groups in the Central African Republic have reaped between US$3 million and US$6 million annually from conflict diamonds.
 UN reports show that more than US$24 million in conflict diamonds have been smuggled since the establishment of the KP.
 Diamond simulants have become an alternative to boycott the funding of unethical practices.
 Terms such as “Eco-friendly Jewelry” define them as conflict free origin and environmentally sustainable.
 However, concerns from mining countries such as the Democratic Republic of Congo are that a boycott in purchases of diamonds would only worsen their economy.
 According to the Ministry of Mines in Congo, 10% of its population relies on the income from diamonds.
-Therefore, cubic zirconia are a short term alternative to reduce conflict but a long term solution would be to establish a more rigorous system of identifying the origin of these stones.
+Therefore, cubic zirconia are a short term alternative to reduce conflict but a long-term solution would be to establish a more rigorous system of identifying the origin of these stones.